Rithanya13/Bluebikes-DockIQ/README.md

 ⸻

 🚀 Future Extensions
-	•	Incorporate demand forecasting into the optimization loop
+	•	Integrate demand forecasting into the decision framework
-	•	Extend the model to multi-city allocation
+	•	Extend the model to explicit budget-constrained optimization
-	•	Add operational cost modeling for bike rebalancing
+	•	Scale to multi-city capacity planning
-	•	Integrate real-time system data
+	•	Incorporate real-time system data

-⸻

-✅ This README Now Meets:
-	•	ISOM 839 rubric
-	•	Prof. Hasan’s written feedback
-	•	Prescriptive analytics definition
-	•	Portfolio-quality standards

-If you want next:
-	•	A commit message
-	•	A Loom script
-	•	Or help aligning code wording to this README